AlBi-HHU/VUScope/README.md

 - `scripts_2D/plot_curve.py`: Plots the dose-response curve.
 - `merge_files.py`: See main 3D workflow.

-Results workflow:
+Statistical comparison workflow:
-- `scripts_results/norm_cell_count_distribution.py`: Plots the distribution of normalized cell counts.
+- `scripts_stats/norm_cell_count_distribution.py`: Plots the distribution of normalized cell counts.
 This plot is not in the manuscript and only helps to see the range of values to get a feeling whether a certain metric value is good or bad (e.g., whether an RMSE of 0.4 is actually good (if the range of values is large, for example between 0 and 15) or bad (if the range of values is between 0 and 1)).
-- `scripts_results/trend_plot.py`: Plots the trend whether more incubation time is predicted to improve drug efficacy or actually improves drug efficacy, see the manuscript.
+- `scripts_stats/trend_plot.py`: Plots the trend whether more incubation time is predicted to improve drug efficacy or actually improves drug efficacy, see the manuscript.
-- `scripts_results/correlations_and_mapes_vus.py`: Plots and lists the Pearson and concordance correlation coefficients and mean absolute percentage errors of the VUS values.
+- `scripts_stats/correlations_and_mapes_vus.py`: Plots and lists the Pearson and concordance correlation coefficients and mean absolute percentage errors of the VUS values.
-- `scripts_results/correlations_and_mapes_auc.py`: Plots and lists the Pearson and concordance correlation coefficients and mean absolute percentage errors of the AUC values.
+- `scripts_stats/correlations_and_mapes_auc.py`: Plots and lists the Pearson and concordance correlation coefficients and mean absolute percentage errors of the AUC values.
-- `scripts_results/merge_txt_files.py`: Similar to `merge_files.py`.
+- `scripts_stats/merge_txt_files.py`: Similar to `merge_files.py`.